Breast: Puberty

 The morphological structure of the human breast is identical in males and females until puberty.
 For pubescent girls in thelarche (the breast-development stage), the female sex hormones (principally estrogens) in conjunction with growth hormone promote the sprouting, growth, and development of the breasts.
 During this time, the mammary glands grow in size and volume and begin resting on the chest.
 These development stages of secondary sex characteristics (breasts, pubic hair, etc.) are illustrated in the five-stage Tanner scale.

 During thelarche, the developing breasts are sometimes of unequal size, and usually the left breast is slightly larger.
 This condition of asymmetry is transitory and statistically normal in female physical and sexual development.
-Medical conditions can cause overdevelopment (e.g., virginal breast hypertrophy, macromastia) or underdevelopment (e.g., tuberous breast deformity, micromastia) in girls and women.
+Medical conditions can cause overdevelopment (e.g., juvenile breast hypertrophy, macromastia) or underdevelopment (e.g., tuberous breast deformity, micromastia) in girls and women.

 Approximately two years after the onset of puberty (a girl's first menstrual cycle), estrogen and growth hormone stimulate the development and growth of the glandular fat and suspensory tissues that compose the breast.
 This continues for approximately four years until the final shape of the breast (size, volume, density) is established at about the age of 21.
 Mammoplasia (breast enlargement) in girls begins at puberty, unlike all other primates, in which breasts enlarge only during lactation.